 Hyundai Venue vs. Tata Nexon - Dimensions

-In terms of stance and size, both the SUVs do nearly match each other, by being nearly identical in length, height and wheelbase.
-Where the two SUVs differ with each other substantially is in their widths, with the Nexon taking the lead.
+In terms of stance and size, both the SUVs do nearly match each other, by being nearly identical in length, height, and wheelbase.
+Where the two SUVs differ from each other substantially is in their widths, with the Nexon taking the lead.

 |Dimensions||Hyundai Venue||Tata Nexon|